Richmond Hospital: Transportation

 Richmond Hospital is located on the southeast corner of Westminster Highway and Gilbert Road, and can be accessed by TransLink Buses 401, 407, and 414.
 As well, the Canada Line Richmond–Brighouse Station is located three blocks east of the hospital.
-Located on the southwest corner of the hospital is a multi-storey car park accessible from Gilbert Road, and as of November 2013, it charges $1.75 for half-hour parking, $15 for 24 hours parking, as well as $35.25 and $63.00 for its weekly and monthly parking passes, respectively.
+Located on the southwest corner of the hospital is a multi-storey car park accessible from Gilbert Road.
+During the COVID-19 pandemic, parking at Richmond Hospital became free for staff and visitors starting April 1, 2020.
+As of September 2025, it charges $1.75 for half-hour parking, $15 for 24 hours parking, as well as $35.25 and $63.00 for its weekly and monthly parking passes, respectively.